Hachette Book Group, et al., v. Internet Archive

 Post publish date: June 15, 2021

-The Electronic Frontier Foundation (EFF), on behalf of various putative plaintiffs, challenged the constitutionality of the anti-circumvention provisions of the Digital Millennium Copyright Act (DMCA), contained in 17 U.S.C.
+In 2016, the Electronic Frontier Foundation (EFF), on behalf of various putative plaintiffs, brought a pre-enforcement action challenging the constitutionality of the anti-circumvention provisions of the Digital Millennium Copyright Act (DMCA), contained in 17 U.S.C.
 1201(a), 1203, and 1204, as well as the Library of Congress’ triennial rulemaking procedure.
-In particular, EFF argued that the Library of Congress’ failure to grant exemptions for the use of motion picture clips for various allegedly non-infringing uses violated the First Amendment and the Administrative Procedure Act.
+In particular, the EFF argued that the Library of Congress’ failure to grant exemptions for the use of motion picture clips for various allegedly non-infringing uses violated the First Amendment and the Administrative Procedure Act.

-Finally, the court held that the triennial rulemaking process is not subject to the Administrative Procedure Act.
+The district court also held that the triennial rulemaking process is not subject to the Administrative Procedure Act.
 The court concluded that while the Copyright Act subjects the Register of Copyrights to the APA, the APA only applies to a “final agency action”, and the triennial rulemaking process is consummated by the Librarian of Congress (based on the recommendation of the Register).
 The Librarian, the court here held, is not subject to the APA.

 Court: DC District Court